curious-cats-cc/BubbleUp_gameV0.1/README.md

 **XP boost:** Recover your health levels by collecting *bubble*s.

+**Pause:** Pause the game with the *pause* button in the top right corner.

-**Real-life-inspired:** The objects and background color used in each level follow the natural structure of air surrounding the earth.
+**Real-life-inspired:** The objects and background color used in each level follow the natural structure of air surrounding the Earth.

 ## In-game controls